 The measured downsides of meat production versus other more efficient plant-based sources of protein are:

 Water Usage – Livestock consume tremendous amounts of water, far above those of vegetables or grains.
 Almost 2,500 gallons of water go into a single pound of beef.
 With 7.5 gallons of water in one cubic foot, that’s enough water to fill a 6′ x 7′ room – floor to ceiling.
 Just for one pound of beef, multiply this across their 500 pound body weight.
 In contrast, other protein-rich alternatives, such as soy produced in California, requires only 220 gallons of water per pound.

 Fossil Fuel Consumption – On average, about 40 calories of fossil fuel energy go into every calorie of feed lot beef in the U.S. So, how much is this in relative terms?
 Compare these 40 calories of energy to the meager 2.2 calories of energy needed to produce one calorie of plant-based protein.
 Moderating meat consumption is a great way to cut fossil fuel demand from growing our foods.

-Methane and Nitrous Oxide Emissions – Methane a potent climate change element comes from both cow burbs and manure.
+Methane and Nitrous Oxide Emissions – Methane a potent climate change element comes from both cow burps and manure.
 Sure methane is a natural element generated by composting and plant decay, but it is powerful in comparison – 23x global warming potential (GWP) compared to CO2.
-Cow burbs produce millions of tons of methane all due to what’s on our dinner plate.
-Manure generates 65% of all human induced nitrous oxide which has 296x the GWP of CO2.
+Cow bulbs produce millions of tons of methane all due to what’s on our dinner plate.
+Manure generates 65% of all human-induced nitrous oxide which has 296x the GWP of CO2.